 - Accepts Bixby voice commands

-- No blood pressure reading functionality – see why this is important
+- It’s not a blood pressure watch just yet in the US – see why this is important

 - Battery life isn’t entirely efficient

-Moto 360 never fails to produce some timeless and elegant wearables that only enhances their popularity.
+Moto never fails to produce timeless and elegant wearables that only enhances their popularity.

-Moto 360 provides you with the first-class round face in terms of the display, rewarding it with a lasting look.
+The Moto 360 provides you with a round display, giving it a lasting look.
 The watch additionally comes with a sports and leather band.
 Meaning, you can change your look depending on the circumstance – casual or formal.

 It’s also entirely water-resistant and has a rapid-charge dock.
 It is compatible with contactless payments and several other apps like Google Pay, Google Music, Spotify, Viber, and many more.